Peace Walls & Murals Around the World

 A

-2001 - Mural, Ibdaa Cultural Center, D’heisheh Refugee Camp, Bethlehem (Palestine).
+L2001 - Mural, Ibdaa Cultural Center, D’heisheh Refugee Camp, Bethlehem (Palestine).
 "A four-story mural produced in collaboration with the Middle East Children’s Alliance (MECA).
 Mural hugs stairs & tells history of Palestine one era per floor, ending with hopes & dreams for the future."
 "Depicts the history of Palestine from before the formation of the state of Israel, to the present period and ends with a depiction of hopes and dreams for a better future...
 Susan Greene of Break the Silence Mural Project (BTS) traveled to the West Bank of Occupied Palestine to create the four-story mural in coordination with Palestinian youth and artists.
 The mural was designed and painted by Palestinian youth and artists, Americans & American Jews."
+M

 U